-People who seem unaware they are suffering a disabling medical condition may have anosognosia, a severe form of denial that can be physiological or psychological in nature.
-Originally, anosognosia referred to someone who, because of damage to the parietal lobe of their brain, couldn’t process the fact they were missing a limb or were debilitated by a serious disease.
+People who seem unaware that they’re suffering a disabling medical condition may have anosognosia, a severe form of denial that can be physiological or psychological in nature.
+Originally, this term usually referred to someone who, because of damage to the parietal lobe of their brain, couldn’t process that they were missing a limb or were debilitated by a serious disease.

 Denying Mental Illness